 The left often argues that a care leaver is a victim of discrimination and poverty.
-But as Nimco Ali wrote recently about race & gender & being a refugee “The left wants to frame my life experience via the prism of helplessness and victimhood.
+As Nimco Ali wrote recently about race & gender & being a refugee “The left wants to frame my life experience via the prism of helplessness and victimhood.
 I am meant to be consumed by all that has happened to me — to long for all that I have lost and wait to be rescued, but I have always refused to do that“.
 For me, it has taken me most of my adult life to feel really comfortable talking about being from care.
-But I can be shut down in a moment if someone tries to frame my narrative as a victim, and that often comes from the left.
+I can be shut down in a moment if someone tries to frame my narrative as a victim, and that often comes from the left.

 Until recently there was a common public perception that childhood trauma, neglect & violence were marginal issues addressed through the care, social work and juvenile justice systems dealing with maybe 1 or 2 % of a given child population.
-But the World Health Organisation and other bodies have undertaken surveys in multiple countries on general populations which reveal that on average, around 60% of adults in family settings were affected be one serious adverse childhood experience (ACEs) and around 15% by 4 or more.
+The World Health Organisation and other bodies have undertaken surveys in multiple countries on general populations which reveal that on average, around 60% of adults were affected be one serious adverse childhood experience (ACEs) and around 15% by 4 or more.
 The 15% with 4 or more ACEs, like care leavers are much more likely to have really bad life outcomes in health, crime, education and all aspects of wellbeing.
 In psychology research, 42% of adults across countries are said to have insecure attachment due to absence or inconsistency of parental love in the first two years of life.
 Insecure attachment severely affects their ability to have quality relationships.
 The common perception about the marginality of trauma must have ran counter to people’s lived experience and their ability to articulate it.
 That is now changing.

 I was raised in care of the state.
 I am neither proud of it or ashamed of it.
-But I would like to live in a world where future care leavers don’t suffer long silences & superficial victim or bootstraps narratives.
+I would like to live in a world where future care leavers don’t suffer long silences & superficial victim or bootstraps narratives.
 Where investments are made to ensure those from public care & others affected by adversity everywhere-can reconnect, build and heal free from shame and public stigma.
 This would be socially just, fiscally prudent and frankly just plain easier and better for the whole of society.